June 8th 2021

 Sense and Sensitivity

-Heat rash is as stubborn as they come - but can any beauty products really help you to ditch the itch?
-Judy Johnson rounds up the best skin-saving heroes...
+Heat rash is as stubborn as they come - but can any beauty heroes really help you to ditch the itch?
+Judy Johnson rounds up the best products for prickly heat hell

 Prickly heat, sweat rash, heat rash - whatever you like to call it (I’m keeping it clean), it’s the ultimate holiday nightmare.
 As soon as that itchy red rash appears, it’s hard to enjoy your well-earned relaxing break in the sun because you’re far too busy feeling like your skin is crawling and wondering whether perhaps if you cry enough the local doctor might give you something to knock you out until it’s all over.
 Sound familiar?